• Home

 On the other hand, a Line Graph connects various data points using straight line segments, unlike a Dot plot chart, which displays individual data points as dots.
 There is no line of best fit in a Line Graph; the straight-line segments help you identify trends and patterns in your data.

 Generally, it is better to use a Line Graph if your raw data includes non-numeric values.
-If your raw data only has numeric values, use the other one chart.
+If your raw data only has numeric values, use the other chart.

 You can use a simple Line Graph or a Line graph with multiple lines if you want to label your horizontal axis with text labels.
 These labels can represent evenly spaced values such as days, weeks, or years.
-If you’re working with data in a table format, you can create a graph from the table to visualize the information.
-Additionally, you can use a Correlation Chart to modify the horizontal axis scale.

 Let’s take a look at each in detail.

-When to Use a Scatter Graph?
+When to Use a Scatter Graph in Google Sheets?

 • When you want to compare many data points without regard to time, this only means the more data you include in your Point Chart, the better the comparisons you can make with this visualization.